-Developers, who are preparing the system for a dummy trial by Edexcel on GCSE-type scripts next year, believe it is accurate and economical.
-But authors, academics and teachers have already attacked the plans, fearing the system will fail to appreciate sophisticated essays and encourage simplified teaching.
+Developers preparing the system for a dummy trial by Edexcel on GCSE-style scripts next year believe it is accurate and economical.
+But authors, academics and teachers have attacked the idea, fearing it will be unable to appreciate sophisticated essays.

-While he conceded that Britain was not yet fully ready for e-marking of GCSE and A-level essays, he plans to hold the first-ever UK dummy trials of the software next year.
-Edexcel's human examiners already do more than 70 per cent of their marking on computers.
+While he conceded that Britain was not yet ready for e-marking of GCSE and A-level essays, he plans to hold the first UK trials of the software next year.
+Edexcel's human examiners already do more than 70 per cent of their marking on computer screens.

-Geoff Barton, a fellow of the English Association, said the system might free up human markers to focus on finer qualities of writing, while the computers dealt with common spelling and grammar problems.
+Geoff Barton, a fellow of the English Association and head of King Edward VI school, Bury St Edmunds, Suffolk, said the system might liberate human markers to focus on finer qualities of writing while the computers dealt with common spelling and grammar.